Vitalikspb/MVVM-Coordiator/README.md

 # MVVM-Coordiator practice

-In this Code you can find Architecture MVVM with Coordinator.
+In this code you can find Architecture MVVM with Coordinator and other stuff which you can use in your project.

-Also A have practice with Coordinator and find:
+Also I have practice with Coordinator and other.

+Implement some things:
+- MVVM + Coordinator.
+- Create child Cooridnator.
 - How can pass data to new ViewController.
-- Create child Cooridnator.
-- Implement back back to previous ViewCOntroller.
+- Implement back to previous ViewCOntroller.
 - Create own class for TableViewDataSoure.
-- implement closure
+- Implement closure.

+Enjoy it!